Gaining Perspective with the Wheel of Wisdom

 Role 6 - Oracle

 Step 10: When the Roles have Spoken - Holistic Reflection

-Have the participants reflectively review the points on each of the eight flip charts and summarise
+Have the participants reflectively review the points that have been recorded for each of the Roles and summarise

 - the positions that they have reached,

 - what they have learned through the process, and